-A statement identifying the development proposal and proponent (where the development proponent is a subsidiary entity, then the beneficial owner(s) must also be identified),

-- A statement identifying the planning reference identifier/number for the development proposal (Case ID for State Significant Projects in NSW), and - A statement describing all component activities, including any staging, comprising the full scope of works of the development proposal.
+- A statement identifying the development proposal and proponent (where the development proponent is a subsidiary entity, then the beneficial owner(s) must also be identified) - A statement identifying the planning reference identifier/number for the development proposal (Case ID for State Significant Projects in NSW), and - c.
+A statement describing all component activities, including any staging, comprising the full scope of works of the development proposal.

-DETAILED CALCULATION SCHEDULE THAT SUPPORTS THE EDC
+4.5 PART 2 - EDC REPORT (DETAILED CALCULATION SCHEDULE THAT SUPPORTS THE EDC)